ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview.md

 ![Cumulative distrigrams of distance and duration](distrigrams-full.png)

-In case you haven't seen plots like this before: The X-axis shows the percentile axis and the Y-axis the value for the variable (distance or durantion, with separate lines for each of the months).
+In case you haven't seen plots like this before: The X-axis shows the percentile axis and the Y-axis the value for the variable (distance or duration, with separate graph lines for each of the months).
 So you can easily read the median distance and duration from the plots, for example: that's the value at 50.
 You can see that the median distance for all three months is just above 2000m.
 And the median duration is about 660 seconds.